2 Years of Film-Based Mental Health Education in Washington Schools for Free.

 The CCT: Angst Edition

-The Angst CCT is a film program for all ages designed to raise awareness about anxiety.
+Angst is a film program for all ages designed to raise awareness about anxiety.
 Angst aims to remove the stigma and open up the conversation about mental health, helping our youth and their families understand that a certain amount of anxiety is healthy and when to recognize when it's too much.
 Our program includes tips for recognizing symptoms and when to reach out for help.
 Most importantly, it shows us that we are not alone and that anxiety is 100% treatable.

 The CCT: LIKE Edition